-According to the U.S. Census, Virginia's local governments collected 16.3 percent less in real cigarette tax revenue from FY 2010 to FY 2013 (the latest data available), even though individual local governments raised cigarette tax rates more than 50 times over the same period - some more than once.

-- According to data from the Virginia Wholesale Distributors Association and the Virginia Auditor of Public Accounts, between 2010 and 2015 the number of localities that actually chose to levy a new tax on the sale and use of cigarettes grew from 80 to 106 a one-third increase in just five years. - Cigarette tax rate increases raise tax revenue collections by less than local government budget projections or that the percentage rate increase would imply; - The tax revenue collection increases are fleeting, often turning flat or negative in the years following a tax increase; - The revenue losses and revenue shortfalls show that the tax increases are changing consumption patterns as consumers seek alternative markets with lower taxes and therefore lower prices; and - Cigarette consumers are important to the health of small businesses, such as convenience and small grocery stores, and increasing cigarette taxes can harm these businesses.
+- According to the U.S. Census, Virginia's local governments collected 19.7 percent less in real cigarette tax revenue from FY 2010 to FY 2014 (the latest data available), even though individual local governments raised cigarette tax rates more than 50 times over the same period - some more than once.
+Last year's study on cigarette taxes found that between FY '10 and FY '13 local governments collected 16.3 percent less in cigarette taxes.
+Thus, the decrease in cigarette tax revenue increased by more than 20 percent in one vear! - According to data from the Virginia Wholesale Distributors Association and the Virginia Auditor of Public Accounts, between 2010 and 2015 the number of localities that actually chose to levy a new tax on the sale and use of cigarettes grew from 80 to 106 a one-third increase in just five years. - Cigarette tax rate increases raise tax revenue collections by less than local government budget projections or that the percentage rate increase would imply; - The tax revenue collection increases are fleeting, often turning flat or negative in the years following a tax increase: - The revenue losses and revenue shortfalls show that the tax increases are changing consumption patterns as consumers seek alternative markets with lower taxes and therefore lower prices; and - Cigarette consumers are important to the well-being of small businesses, such as convenience and small grocery stores, and increasing cigarette taxes can harm these businesses.